Conditional Create

 In this case, the server will first create the Patient.
 Then it will associate the Observation with the newly created Patient.

-We will receive a 201 Created response, indicating both Patient and Observation were successfully created.
+We will receive a 201 Created response, indicating that both the Patient and the Observation were successfully created.

 Comments (0)